-The City's 2013-2017 General Capital Improvements Plan includes \$8.6 million in FY2013 appropriations and \$23 million of outlays over the five-year planning period.
-It addresses major comprehensive plan elements by providing \$7million for transportation system infrastructure, \$1.1 million for residential infrastructure improvements, \$750,000 for underground utilities, \$11.2 million for the improvement of Cultural and Leisure Services facilities, and also applies \$3 million toward the construction and maintenance of the City's general capital infrastructure over the coming five years.
+The City's Comprehensive Plan is the long range planning document for the City of Myrtle Beach.
+The Comprehensive Plan and its elements serve as a guide for establishing a Capital Improvements Plan (CIP) for the City's public infrastructure and facilities and the annual budgeting process.
+The City's 2014-2018 General Capital Improvements Plan includes \$4 million in FY2014 appropriations and \$23.5 million of outlays over the five-year planning period.
+In an effort to satisfy the goals set forth in the Comprehensive Plan, \$6 million for transportation system infrastructure, \$1 million for residential infrastructure improvements, \$650,000 for underground utilities, \$10.5 million for the improvement of Cultural and Leisure Services facilities, and \$5 million for the construction and maintenance of the City's general capital infrastructure have been programmed into the 5-year plan.